timothylim17/calendar-challenge-starter/README.md

 ## And some hints:

-1. JavaScript’s `Date` is going to be your friend here
+1. JavaScript’s `Date` is going to be your friend here.
+You can also use the Moment library if you really want to.
 2. You can tell if two `Dates` are equal by just comparing their year, month, and date and see if all of those are the same
 3. You may want to create some sort of `getDatesForMonth` function which takes `year` and a `month` arguments and returns a date object for all 28 or 29 or 30 or 31 days in the month.
 Just a suggestion...
 4. You’re allowed to use whatever styling libraries you want, but no libraries that take care of the calendar logic!
 That would be cheating ;)